ylt/Renate/README.md

 Old barely implemented custom Minecraft server, last change dated 2012-07-29 (git author date faked to reflect that)

+Renate - German/Duth/Norwegian form of Renatus, meaning "Reborn".
+(was meant to symbolise the "rebirth" of D3 server)

-Renate - German/Duth/Norwegian form of Renatus, meaning "Reborn" This was a collaborative project between @ylt, @sinz and @woder.
+This was a collaborative project between @ylt, @sinz and @woder.

 History